MLN Educational Tool: Knowledge, Resources, Training

 NOTE:

 If you communicate the order by phone, you or your office staff and the testing facility must document the call in the respective patient’s medical record.
-We don’t require a signed order, but you must clearly document in the medical record your intent to do the test.
+We don’t require a signed order, but you must document in the medical record your intent to do the test.

 The Complying with Medical Record Documentation Requirements and Complying with Medicare Signature Requirements fact sheets provide more guidance.